-Subject to having received a written application the Minister can grant a license for the operation of a bonded warehouse for uncleared goods in a customs port.
-A license shall be granted solely to those engaged in providing to others the services consistent with the operation of a bonded warehouse, but the licensees themselves are not permitted to store goods there or engage there in the processing of goods, commerce, commission sale, wholesale or retail sale.
+Subject to having received a written application [the Director of Customs ] can grant a license for the operation of a bonded warehouse for uncleared goods in a customs port.
+A license shall be granted solely to those engaged in providing to [independent persons] others the services consistent with the operation of a bonded warehouse, but the licensees themselves are not permitted to store goods there or engage there in the processing of goods, commerce, commission sale, wholesale or retail sale.
+[The Director of Customs is although authorized to grant an operating license to others provided the licensee fulfils the requirements determined by the Director of Customs in respect of facilitation, separation by book accounting method and conforms to risk analysis.]
 Conditions for the granting of a license are in other respects as follows: